 Cooking with a Spit

 Attach the end of the spit to your motor socket, making any necessary adjustments to the load and counterweight so that the food spins evenly.
 Be sure to add fresh coals every hour as needed.

-For campfire spitroasting (this is prohibited in some areas, so check your local laws and regulations), rake your embers into a rectangle that lies just behind the rotational axis of the spit.
+For campfire spit roasting (this is prohibited in some areas, so check your local laws and regulations), rake your embers into a rectangle that lies just behind the rotational axis of the spit.
 Place a drip pan underneath where your food will be cooked, and add more coals as needed during cooking.

 Rotisserie cooking of meat is extremely popular for South American style meats, especially in Brazil.
 If you decide to give spit roasting a try, Brazilian rubs, sauces, and marinades are all an excellent way to add a touch of the exotic to your next cookout.

-Smoke Roasting Meat
+Master Techniques for Smoke Roasting (Smoking) Meat

 Smoking meat, fish, and other dishes is an excellent way to both preserve food for storage and give it a deeper, smokier flavor that you cannot achieve any other way.
-This is definitely among the most time consuming method of cooking meat outdoors, but the flavors and tenderness of what you prepare are beyond compare.
+This is definitely among the most time-consuming method of cooking meat outdoors, but the flavors and tenderness of what you prepare are beyond compare.

-You will need a meat smoker in order to prepare your meat using this technique, but being able to slowly smoke roast your own meat or fish has definite advantages if you want your next cookout to be especially memorable.
+You will need a meat smoker in order to prepare your meat using this technique.
+Being able to slowly smoke roast your own meat or fish has definite advantages, especially if you want your next cookout to be especially memorable.

 How To Use A Vertical Smoker